Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Fill Flash set -3.0 (Nikon D3S, ISO 12,800, f/5.6, 1/30, 28-300mm)

-As you add more fill light (-3 stops) the noise diminishes a great deal.
+As you add more fill light (-3 stops), the noise diminishes greatly.

 Fill Flash normal setting (Nikon D3S, ISO 12,800, f/5.6, 1/20, 28-300mm)

-What I noticed is when you add Nikon Speedlights to high ISO photos like these shot at 12,800 ISO noise diminishes.
+I noticed that noise diminishes when you add Nikon Speedlights to high-ISO photos like these, shot at 12,800 ISO.

 Less Flash output at High ISO

-You will need to manually set your ISO to the high ISO you desire.
-Here I chose ISO 12,800.
+You must manually set your ISO to the high ISO you desire.
+Here, choose ISO 12,800.

-The amount of light needed by the flash to put out at this setting is 7 stops less than at 200.
-This also means your flash can increase it’s distance of throw by 7 times as well.
-This means if your flash only would work at 10 feet at f/4 and ISO 200 you can now get f/4 at 640 feet away at ISO 12,800.
+The light the flash needs to put out at this setting is 7 stops less than at 100.
+This also means your flash can increase its throw distance by 7 times.
+If your flash only works at 10 feet at f/4 and ISO 200, you can now get f/4 at 640 feet away at ISO 12,800.

-I have found from my experience that whenever you shoot with flash you have the greatest dynamic range.
-Therefore the noise is less with flash than say incandescent, fluorescent or sodium vapor light.
+From my experience, I have found that whenever you shoot with flash, you have the greatest dynamic range.
+Also, the noise is less with flash than with incandescent, fluorescent, or sodium vapor light.

 Slow and Rear Shutter setting

-On the Nikon system, when you have the flash balance with the existing light then the flash only needs to do a little work, because it is complementing the light not being the primary light.
+On the Nikon system, when the flash balances with the existing light, the flash only needs to do a little work because it complements the light, not being the primary light.

 Why do I shoot with Nikon?

-The Canon speedlight system is similar to the Nikon TTL Speedlight system.
-You can use Slow and Rear Shutter settings, BUT the higher you go with the shutter speed the flash gets darker and not as consistent as the Nikon system.
+The Canon Speedlight system is similar to the Nikon TTL Speedlight system.
+You use Slow and Rear Shutter settings, but the higher the shutter speed, the darker and less consistent the flash becomes than in the Nikon system.

-My point is if you want to shoot with shutter speeds of 1/8000 with your speedlights, then you better have the Nikon.
+My point is that if you want to shoot with shutter speeds of 1/8000 with your speed lights, you better have a Nikon.

 The photograph’s color can take you back in time, create a mood, or make your work look amateurish.